Resolution and Restructuring - Fannie & Freddie

 During the mortgage crisis, the government continued to prioritize affordable housing goals and relied on Fannie Mae, Freddie Mac, and the Federal Home Loan Banks to meet them (CBO 2010, vii; Lockhart 2009).
 Through HERA, FHFA received the authority to enforce these goals (which had previously rested with the US Department of Housing and Urban Development) but mandated a change in the way they were structured beginning in 2010 (FHFA 2010b, 3–4).
 Within the first year of the conservatorship, the FHFA adjusted its affordable housing goals to account for prevailing market conditions (Lockhart 2009).
 By the end of 2010, a new structure was in place, and the GSEs were required to meet four core single-family goals, one multifamily “special affordable” goal, and two related subgoals, on an annual basis (FHFA 2011, 97).

-Through HERA, the FHFA had the power to review any decision affecting executive compensation and could amend GSE compensation practices as it saw fitFNThese broad authorities over executive compensation were granted as part of the arrangement enabling Treasury to purchase GSE obligations.
+Through HERA, the FHFA had the power to review any decision affecting executive compensation and could amend GSE compensation practices as it saw fitFThese broad authorities over executive compensation were granted as part of the arrangement enabling Treasury to purchase GSE obligations.
 Like Treasury’s purchasing authority, these powers were temporary and set to expire December 31, 2009.
 However, on a permanent basis, HERA gave the FHFA other powers over executive compensation, including the authority to withhold executive compensation and prohibit severance payments.
 For more information, see Sections 1113, 1114, and 1117 of HERA (Public Law 110-289).
 (FHFA 2009a, 84).

 During the conservatorship, acting FHFA Acting Director DeMarco (who replaced Lockhart in September 2009) identified enabling the GSEs to retain and recruit talented executives as key to fulfilling his agency’s mission as conservator (DeMarco 2011).
 Without competent executives, the two firms were at high risk of running into trouble yet again—an operational risk that could result in more losses and potentially add billions of dollars to the steep price taxpayers already had paid (DeMarco 2011).